 It is not possible to invest directly in an index.
 Exposure to an asset class or trading strategy or other category represented by an index is only available through third party investable instruments (if any) based on that index.
 MSCI does not issue, sponsor, endorse, market, offer, review or otherwise express any opinion regarding any fund, ETF, derivative or other security, investment, financial product or trading strategy that is based on, linked to or seeks to provide an investment return related to the performance of any MSCI index (collectively, "Index Linked Investments").
-MSCI makes no assurance that any Index Linked Investment returns.
-MSCI inc. is not an investment adviser or fiduciary and MSCI makes no representation regarding the advisability of investing in any Index Linked Investments.
+MSCI makes no assurance that any Index Linked Investment swill accurately track index performance or provide positive investment returns.
+MSCI Inc. is not an investment adviser or fiduciary and MSCI makes no representation regarding the advisability of investing in any Index Linked Investments.
 Index returns do not represent the results of actual trading of investible assets/securities.
 MSCI maintains and calculates indexes, but does not manage actual assets.
 Index returns do not reflect payment of any sales charges or fees an investor may pay to purchase the securities underlying the index or Index Linked Investments.
 The imposition of these fees and charges would cause the performance of an Index Linked Investment to be different than the MSCI index performance.